 Get Wise About Water

 Now, I'm a big fan of infused water.
 I usually have a pitcher of filtered water in my fridge filled with sliced lemon, cucumber, mint leaves, rosemary sprigs, and berries if they're in season.
 It's so tasty and refreshing that I'm motivated to sip it all day long.
 And I definitely feel better for it.
 But being the inquisitive person I am, I want to know if the infused water I'm drinking is truly the super-charged elixir so many say it is.

 Is Infused Water Healthier Than Plain Water?

 I've seen claims that up to 20 percent of the nutrients in the soaking ingredients will leach into your infused water.
 But even if that's true, it still doesn't add up to a nutritional powerhouse.
 And would that mean you have to infuse five cucumbers to get the nutritional equivalent of one cucumber?
 Why not just eat the cucumber?

-Which brings me to the benefits of lemon water.
-It's one of the most popular infusions out there, and I love the taste of it hot or cold.
+Lemon water one of the most popular infusions out there, and I love the taste of it hot or cold.
 But here's the thing: Simply adding sliced lemon to plain water certainly elevates the taste as the water takes on a subtle citrus flavor.
 And over time you might see a bit of pulp floating around in there, too.
 But the small amount of juice and pulp that mixes with the water gives it only a slight nutritional boost.